 East Asian Studies

-The Program and Department of East Asian Studies encourages its students to study abroad and maintains a list of recommended study abroad programs.
+The Program and Department of East Asian Studies encourages its students to study abroad and maintains a list of recommended study abroad programs on their website.

 - For students going abroad for a semester, EAS will count up to two courses toward departmentals (one of which must be a cognate).